Chromecast: Development

-According to Google, the Chromecast was originally conceived by engineer Majd Bakar.
+The Chromecast was originally conceived by engineer Majd Bakar.
 His inspiration for the product came around 2008 after noticing the film-viewing tendencies of his wife Carla Hindie.
 Using her laptop, she would search for a film to watch on a streaming service and add it to her queue, before closing her laptop and using a gaming device to play the film on a television.
-She took these steps because she found television interfaces difficult to use to search for content.
+She took these steps because she found television interfaces difficult to use when searching for content.
+Rishi Chandra, who previously headed up development of the Google TV operating system, had similar experiences at home, as his wife watched YouTube videos in their living room on a laptop rather than on a television because she found it "too much of a pain" to play videos on their television.
 Bakar found the whole process inefficient and wanted to build a phone-based interface that would allow video to play on a large display through a small hardware device.
-After joining Google in 2011 to work on products that "would change how people used their TVs", Bakar pitched the idea for the Chromecast.
-Development on the product began in 2012; late that year, Bakar brought home a beta version of the product for Hindie to test.
-The device was launched in July 2013.